 The adoption of Agile was swift and continuous.
 According to the Project Management Institute, “A full 71 percent of organizations report using agile approaches for their projects sometimes, often, or always.”

-Let’s look at 2 Agile models.
+Let’s look at 2 Agile software development models.

 6. Scrum Model